nu-tech-ethics/spring2024/pages/syllabus.md

 #### Identity Journal

 Each student will also create an "Identity Journal" that will be updated throughout the quarter, both during and outside of class.
 The Identity Journal will be a personalized space for you to keep track of how core themes of the class relate directly to your own lived experiences, identities, and perspectives.
-It will also serve as an artifact of your learning that will be useful to you beyond the class. **You may skip one identity journal post without a grade penalty.**
+It will also serve as an artifact of your learning that will be useful to you beyond the class.

 {:.blockquote-no-margin}
 > **Attendance and Absence Policy**
 >
 > You are allowed two unexcused absences during the quarter, no questions asked.
 You should reserve these absences for the occasional emergency or illness.
 After two absences, your participation grade will be impacted.
+Note that you are still expected to complete assignments even if you are absent.

 ### 3. Midterm (30%)
 Using at least 3 of the academic sources we have read so far, develop a conceptual framework that articulates your unique perspective on technology.
 Your conceptual framework should integrate theoretical arguments from the readings covered thus far and your own personal identity and experience in the world.
 Ultimately, your conceptual framework should be useful, and productive.
 You will draw upon it to conduct a sociopolitical analysis of your technology.
 Your analysis will be designed to shed light on questions such as: What values do this technology reflect, embrace, reject, or encourage?
 Who is affected by its design?
 How was its design affected by society?
 Who reaps the benefits, and who suffers the costs of its creation and use?